| Home | About Us | Community Action | Interest Groups | Members | Membership | Newsletter | Program | Photos |

 Suzanne Salter received the 2013 PHCF (Pleasant Hill Community Foundation) Cornerstone award for her work with The Pleasant Hill Recreation and Park District's Capital Campaign to raise funds to furnish the new Teen Center, Senior Center and Community Center.
 Suzanne has served on the Board of Directors of the Pleasant Hill Community Foundation for 12 years.
 The past 5 years she has been their Treasurer.
 The mission of the Pleasant Hill Community Foundation is to strengthen our community by, annual each Spring, giving grants to educational, recreational and cultural organization in our community.
 Since 1995 the PHCF has accepted tax deductible donations to be distributed back to our community.

-At our May Brunch, we presented college scholarship and Tech Trek camp awards to eleven students from our local schools.
+At our 2022 June Brunch, we presented college scholarship awards to five young women from our local schools.
 It is the mission of AAUW to break down barriers for women and girls by promoting education and supporting their personal and professional growth.
-Each recipient was honored by members, family, and friends.

 Baby gifts are generously donated for the Hillcrest Church Social Service Program at our Annual Layette Shower .
 We receive so many beautiful items-- hand-made quilts, afghans, receiving blankets and hats, and adorable baby clothes---sleepers, newborn outfits, saques, sweaters, booties, socks, and undershirts.
 Toys and diapers as well.
 We send a big pile of newborn necessities for happy babies and grateful Moms.